rust-stuco/homeworks/week5/summarylab_ref/README.md

 are [`EmailReader`](crate::reader::email_reader::EmailReader) and
 [`TweetReader`](crate::reader::tweet_reader::TweetReader).

-Since string parsing is a bit tricky (especially in Rust), you will get `70` points for completing the implementation for [`EmailReader`](crate::reader::email_reader::EmailReader) and `80` points for completing the implementation for [`TweetReader`](crate::reader::tweet_reader::TweetReader).
+Since string parsing is a bit tricky (especially in Rust), you will get `100` points for completing the implementation for [`EmailReader`](crate::reader::email_reader::EmailReader) and `50` points for completing the implementation for [`TweetReader`](crate::reader::tweet_reader::TweetReader).
+This means you only need to do the first part for full credit, and the second part is extra credit!

-If you find yourself spending more than an hour on this assignment, please let us know!
+If you find yourself spending more than an hour on the first part of the assignment, please let us know!
 This assignment is harder than the previous homeworks, so there is no shame if you can't complete it in under an hour.